PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

 The sketch has functionality to make the M5Atom Echo device to "listen" on Pin1 of the GROVE PORT for a digital impulse (read: beep command) sent by the M5Dial at moment of a NTP Time Synchronization.

+Updates:

-Update: 2024-10-09: added functionality to switch sound ON/off by double press of the button.
+2024-10-09: Version 1 for the M5Dial: added functionality to switch sound ON/off by double press of the button.
 If sound is off, the RGB Led will show BLUE color.
 If sound is ON (default), the RGB Led will show RED color.

+2025-10-14: Version 2 for M5Dial: I had to delete a lot of ```if (my_debug)``` blocks and use other measures regarding definitions of certain variables containing texts to get rid of a ```memory full``` error while compiling the sketch.
+After these measures the memory is occupied for 97 percent.
+The sketch compiles OK.

 Docs: